kellycode/winters_eve/README.md

 Snowman:
 https://www.turbosquid.com/3d-models/snowman-snow-man-3ds-free/987007

 Code is all plain ol' css, vanilla js and jquery.
-Feel free to do whatever you want with it, no credit required or toss me a Gibson ES-335 if you're feeling flush or work in Amsterdam would be cool.
+Feel free to do whatever you want with it, no credit required or toss me a Gibson ES-335 if you're feeling flush or temp work in Amsterdam would be good.